octabytes/blog/content/posts/migration/migrate-mastodon-server-to-elestio/index.md

 > This migration document focuses on the migration of the applications supported by OctaByte.
-Find the software list [here](https://octabyte.io/applications/forum-community/mastodon)
+Find the software [here](https://octabyte.io/applications/forum-community/mastodon)

 This document provides a step\-by\-step guide for migrating your existing Mastodon database system to OctaByte.
 OctaByte is designed to enhance performance, scalability, and overall system efficiency.
 Before you begin the migration process, make sure to check the pre\-requisites

-### 1️⃣ Pre\-requisites

-1. Create an account on [OctaByte](https://octabyte.io/applications/forum-community/mastodon)
-2. Log in to your Mastodon admin dashboard account where your current server is hosted
-3. Ensure the UI for the application is working fine and no critical errors are detected in the application logs.
-If found otherwise please feel free to create a support ticket
-4. When deploying the service on OctaByte, use the same software version as your present service, or your data migration will fail.

-### 2️⃣ Exporting the Data
+### Exporting the Data

 1. Log into your Mastodon server that has been originally hosted.
 2. Head over to the preferences settings